Chhath: Traditional food and offerings

 These recipes are not only offerings but also symbolize purity, devotion, and cultural richness associated with the Chhath festival.

-Environmentalists have claimed that the festival of Chhath is one of the most eco-friendly religious festivals.

 Significance

 Chhath Puja is dedicated to Surya, the Sun God, as it is thought that the sun is visible to every being and is the basis of life of all creatures on Earth.
 Chhathi Maiya (or Chhathi Mata) is also worshipped on this day.
 According to Vedic astrology, Chhathi Maiya grants children long life and good health by shielding them from illnesses and diseases.